-Discrete power-law distributions and continuous power-law distributions each have their own advantages and drawbacks.
+Discrete and continuous power-law distributions each have their own advantages and drawbacks.
 For instance, continuous power-laws are easier to use in experiments than discrete ones, which themselves are more rigorous than continuous ones for small values.
-For a more complete discussion on the advantages and drawbacks of discrete and continuous distributions, see for instance [43, 31].
+For a more complete discussion on the advantages and drawbacks of discrete and continuous distributions, see for instance [43, 32].
 We will use both of them in the sequel, and discuss their differences.

-Bounded distributions.
+Bounded distributions

-Given a distribution $p_k$ as defined above, one may sample a finite number N of values from it.
-In such a sample, there is a maximal value K. Therefore, the actual distribution of the values in this sample, i.e. the fraction $p_k(N)$ of values equal to k for each k, is slightly different from the original distribution $p_k$ .
-First, for all k > K, $p_k(N) = 0$ while in general $p_k \neq 0$ .
+Given a distribution p_k as defined above, one may sample a finite number N of values from it.
+In such a sample, there is a maximal value K. Therefore, the actual distribution of the values in this sample, i.e. the fraction $p_k(N)$ of values equal to k for each k, is slightly different from the original distribution p_k .
+In particular, for all k > K, $p_k(N) = 0$ (while in general $p_k > 0$).
 We will therefore call these distributions bounded distributions.
-The difference between bounded and unbounded distributions goes to zero when N tends towards infinity, but for any finite value of N it may be taken into account.